AAverin/android-interfaced-webview/README.md

 ## What can it do

+### Js-Native-Js communication

 **android-interaced-webview** serves a low-level implementation that adds support for Promise-based js calls of native methods and allows to listen for webview document height changes.

 It provides 2 small js scripts that are injected after every page loads inside webview:
 - *native.js* that allows to asynchronously call any defined native method
-- *height.js* that adds a listener of the document height, calling a native "OnBodyHeightChanged(height)" method
+- *height.js* that adds a listener of the document height, calling a native "updateHeight(height)" method

 As a result, every webpage loaded in **android-interfaced-webview** will have a new **asynchronous** method available in javacript world